gridsome/gridsome.org/docs/how-it-works.md

 > Services like **Netlify** and **Zeit Now** lets you run `gridsome build` automatically from a **Git-repository** and hosts the generated files on a CDN for you.
 These services also have hooks that enable you to re-build the site after a Git-commit.
 Learn more about Git-based [deployment here](/docs/deployment).

-### Server-side rendering at build time.
+### Build time server-side rendering
 Gridsome runs server-side rendering at build time.
-This means you don't need any Node.js server for SSR.
-All pages are pre-rendered and generated during build time.
+This means you don't need any server like Node.js to run Gridsome sites.
+They are pre-rendered & static and can be deployed to any static web host or FTP.

 ## Vue.js for frontend